Bayesian Inference for Brain Activity from Functional Magnetic Resonance Imaging Collected at Two Spatial Resolutions: Data and methods

 and extend the notation to apply to sets of locations so that $k(B_h, \vox') = [k(\vox_h, \vox')]_{\vox_h \in B_h}$ is a vector in $\mathbb{R}^{|B_h|}$.
 In \eqref{eqn:rbf}, $\tau^2 > 0$ is the ``partial sill'' or marginal prior variance of $\mu(\cdot)$, the decay parameter $\psi > 0$ defines the correlation bandwidth, and $\nu \in (0, 2]$ is the kernel exponent or smoothness parameter.
 We define the covariance parameters $\btheta = (\tau^2, \psi, \nu)\trans$; $\psi$ and $\nu$, are commonly fixed prior to analyses, but because of the abundance of spatial data in even a single brain image, in practice we recommend estimating these parameters from data (see section \ref{subsec:analysis:kernel-estimation} for details).
+The custom kernel in \eqref{eqn:kernel} was designed to approximate a ``Gaussian parent process'' \cite[][]{banerjee2008gaussian} with isotropic radial basis covariance \eqref{eqn:rbf} everywhere in $\Brain$.
+We arrange our presentation here to make clear that we use \eqref{eqn:kernel} directly, and obtain exact inference with the prior \eqref{eqn:gp-prior-functional} specified in this way.
+A careful choice of the weight function $w(\cdot)$, moreover, can render the problem more computationally tractable.